 However, it should be noted that both breeds are boisterous, and mouthy when young, things which need addressing sooner rather than later.
 They can cause a fair bit of damage knocking over both ornaments and people when excited and puppy’s teeth are sharp even when playing or not meaning any harm.

-Both of these dogs are also renowned pullers on the leash so it worthwhile drumming in the "Heel" command early on in training.
+Both of these dogs are also renowned pullers on the leash so invest in a no pull dog harness or start drumming in the “Heel” command early on in training.

 Does a Labrador cross Staffy need much grooming?